 Gluten Free Aloo Paratha Recipe:

-Winter mornings and aloo paratha for breakfast is an unbeatable combination.
-Seriously, there’s nothing quite like a piping hot paratha served with a dollop of white butter, with super hot tea on a nippy winter morning.
-Now that November is here i decided to make a few parathas for breakfast.
-I know what some of you are thinking, that making a good round chapati with GF flour is a nightmare already, how have i managed to stuff the chapati with potatoes.
+Gluten Free Aloo Paratha Recipe: Winter mornings and aloo paratha for breakfast is an unbeatable combination.
+Seriously, there’s nothing quite like a piping hot gluten-free aloo paratha served with a dollop of white butter, with super hot tea on a nippy winter morning.
+Now that November is here I decided to make a few parathas for breakfast.
+I know what some of you are thinking, that making a good round chapati with GF flour is a nightmare already, how have I managed to stuff the chapati with potatoes.
 Well kneading the dough the right way is the answer here, to know more about how to knead it properly, do check my other post on chapati making.
-Find the link here, http://www.glutenfreeindian.com/gluten-free-chapati-recipe/
+For GLUTEN FREE CHAPATI RECIPE

 Prep Time: 10 minutes

 1. GF chapati flour (Easily available in the market and online buy any brand that you like): 1 cup+1/3 cup